pygbe/pygbe/paper.md

 # Summary

-PyGBe—pronounced _pigbē_—is a Python library that uses the boundary integral method applied to biomolecular electrostatics and nanoparticle plasmonics.
+PyGBe—pronounced _pigbē_—is a Python library that solves problems in biomolecular electrostatics and nanoparticle plasmonics using the boundary integral method.

-This PyGBe release updates the exisiting library presented in @DCooper2016 to Python 3, introduces an application to nanoplasmonics and, it includes better regression tests using pytest and a redesign of the convergence tests.
+This PyGBe release makes the followign contributions:
+(1) it updates the exisiting library presented in @DCooper2016 to Python 3, (2) it introduces a new capability to solve problems in nanoplasmonics, and (3) it includes better regression tests using pytest and a redesign of the convergence tests.

+The largest contribution is extending PyGBe to nanoplasmonics.
-The nanoplasmonics incorporation allows treating localized surface plasmons resonance quasi-statically (see @Mayergoyz2007).
-Localized surface plasmon resonance (LSPR) is an optical effect (see @Boheren1983), but electrostatics is a good approximation in the long-wavelength limit.
-We use an integral formulation (see @Jung2010), making the existing Boundary element approach suitable and able to exploits the exisiting algorithmic and hardware accelaration detailed in @CooperBardhanBarba2014.
+It allows treating localized surface plasmon resonance (LSPR) quasi-statically (see @Mayergoyz2007).
+LSPR is an optical effect (see @Boheren1983), but electrostatics is a good approximation in the long-wavelength limit.
+We use an integral formulation (see @Jung2010), making the existing boundary
+approach suitable and able to exploit the exisiting algorithmic and hardware accelaration detailed in @CooperBardhanBarba2014.

-For nanoparticles smaller than the wavelength of incident light, PyGBe can compute the extinction cross-section in absorbing and non-absorbing mediums
+For nanoparticles smaller than the wavelength of incident light, PyGBe can compute the extinction cross-section of absorbing and non-absorbing media
 @Mishchenko2007.
-We plan to use this new feature of PyGBe to study the suitability and performance of nanobiosensors and, to explore nanophotonics applications.
+We plan to use this new feature of PyGBe to study the suitability and performance of nanobiosensors and to explore nanophotonics applications.

 We believe PyGBe to be the first open-source software able to compute extinction